-Pre-alert: A 3-year-old male fell from a 2nd-story window.
-No obvious external injury, and he is moving all 4 limbs.
+Pre-alert: A 3-year-old male fell from a second-story window.
+There is no obvious external injury, and he is moving all four limbs.

 Vital signs are not available, but he is alert.
 He has IV access, pelvic immobilisation, and 3-point spinal immobilisation and has been given intranasal analgesia.